Above: This picture shows a Banded Hifin Shark. As you can see, it has a huge top fin and that's why is called a Hifin.

 So they're now being cultivated by skillful fish farmers and sold as pets for aquariums all over the world.

-Maximum Size: They can grow to be about 50" long, which is much-much too big for home aquariums.
+Maximum Size: They can grow to be about 50" long, which is much-much too big for almost all home aquariums.

 So if you get one and take very good care of it with excellent water and premium foods, it will most likely outgrow your aquarium and will need to live in a large pond.